crawfordwynnes/overloadedargs/_posts/2024-12-05-ruby-testing.markdown

   end
 ```

-The person running the test would assume that the user factory created in the second let had associated the cart_info to it, but because we are using let, this didn't happen.
+The person running the test would assume that the user factory created in the second `let` had associated the cart_info to it, but because we are using `let`, this didn't happen.
 To get around this problem if we want to use complex factories with associations we need to make sure that the second let is called.

 What we would need to do is to change: